EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 ```

 ### Introducing the Redis Projection Application
-This application projects KurrentDB events to Redis sorted sets.
-This is used to calculate the top 10 products across all carts over the past 24 hours.
+This application projects KurrentDB events to Redis sorted sets to calculate the top 10 products across all carts over the past 24 hours.

 To do this, it subscribes to the shopping cart events.
-For each item added or removed event it receives, it will increment/decrement its product's quantity in a Redis sorted set for the current hour.
+Each item added or removed event the application receives will increment/decrement the product's quantity in a Redis sorted set for the current hour.

 ## Step 4: Execute Projection Application